pkgcore/pkgcore/dev-notes/framework/config.rst

 MAKE.CONF BACKWARDS COMPATIBILITY
 =================================

-assumes /etc/make.profile points at a valid profile , which is used to define the profile for the config. make.conf is read, and converted into a config section, all of this is bound under a default domain with root="/".
+**note** this isn't yet implemented, as such, subject to change. assumes /etc/make.profile points at a valid profile , which is used to define the profile for the config.  make.conf is read, and converted into a config section, all of this is bound under a default domain with root="/".
 PORTDIR is removed and used for ebuild repo's location PORTDIR_OVERLAY is removed, and sections are created for each, slaving them to PORTDIR, creating a final repositorySet that binds them together.
 /etc/portage/package.* is used as a visibility wrapper on repositorySet.

 if FEATURES="binpkg" is defined, then a binpkg repository section is generated, and PKGDIR is removed and used as location for the repository.

 defaults are lifted from /usr/share/portage/defaults.config ; basically make.global, but in the new config format, and treated as a non-modifiable data file, and stored elsewhere

 Note that effectively make.conf's existance just serves to mangle defaults.config.  it's a mapping of old options into new, with all unknown options being used as config fodder (literally, default config section gets 'em).